kohya-ss/sd-scripts/README.md

 __Please update PyTorch to 2.4.0.
 We have tested with PyTorch 2.4.0 with CUDA 12.4.
 We also updated `accelerate` to 0.33.0 just to be safe. `requirements.txt` is also updated, so please update the requirements.__

+Aug 14, 2024: Sample image generation during training is now supported.
+Specify options such as `--sample_prompts` and `--sample_every_n_epochs`.
+It will be very slow when `--split_mode` is specified.

 Aug 13, 2024:

 __Experimental__  A network argument `train_blocks` is added to `lora_flux`.
 This is to select the target blocks of LoRA from FLUX double blocks and single blocks.
 Specify like `--network_args "train_blocks=single"`. `all` trains both double blocks and single blocks, `double` trains only double blocks, and `single` trains only single blocks.
 The default (omission) is `all`.